 The PM&O funds are used to carry out stewardship and oversight of the TTP as well as other TTP activities that are deemed as inherently Federal in accordance with the appendix to Subpart E of 25 CFR Part 170.
-In FY 2019, \$22,299,750 was made available to FHWA and BIA to carry out PM&O activities through the 5-percent statutory set-aside.
+In FY 2020, \$22,876,500 was made available to FHWA and BIA to carry out PM&O activities through the 5-percent statutory set-aside.
 These funds were used for:

-- payroll and travel of the FHWA and BIA TTP staff; - office space and supplies; - Information Technology support and equipment; - maintenance of the National Tribal Transportation Facility Inventory; and - other special TTP-specific and required studies, technical assistance and activities such as:

-- Tribal Technical Assistance Program; - carrying out Tribal program reviews; - outreach on Tribal government recreation travel and tourism activities; and - conducting bridge inspections on the Tribal and BIA bridges across the country.
+- Payroll and travel of the FHWA and BIA TTP staff; - Office space and supplies; - Information Technology support and equipment; - Maintenance of the National Tribal Transportation Facility Inventory; and - Other special TTP-specific and required studies, technical assistance and activities such as: - Tribal Technical Assistance Program; - Carrying out Tribal program reviews; and - Conducting bridge inspections on the Tribal and BIA bridges across the country.